 A child suspected of needing special education support will usually be referred to the special education committee at the school.
 Parents, teachers or both can make referrals for special education.
 Parents should have any necessary information/documentation from community professionals, doctors; external agencies etc. and inform the school of the child's disabilities if they are known prior to attending school.
 The child who is being considered for special education services will often receive assessment(s), evaluations or psychological testing (again this depends on the educational jurisdiction) to determine if they qualify to receive special education programming/supports.
 However, prior to conducting any type of assessment/testing, the parent will need to sign consent forms.

 Once the child qualifies for additional support, an Individual Education Plan/Program (IEP) is then developed for the child.
 IEPs will include goals, objectives, activities and any additional supports needed to ensure the child reaches his/her maximum educational potential.

 Should you have any questions regarding your child's special education program or related services please feel free to contact the Office of Pupil Personnel Services at (631) 274-4040 to speak with:

 - Mr. James Cummings, Assistant Superintendent of Pupil Personnel Services

-- Mr. Stephen Moran, District Administrator of Special Education
+- Mr. Brian Norton, District Administrator of Secondary Special Education

 - Ms. Mary Reynolds, District Administrator of Human Resources & Pupil Personnel